mpv-player/mpv/DOCS/man/input.rst

     relative (default)
         Seek relative to current position (a negative value seeks backwards). absolute
-        Seek to a given time.
+        Seek to a given time (a negative value starts from the end of the file). absolute-percent
-    absolute-percent
         Seek to a given percent position.
     relative-percent